iUnstable0/CircleCI-Runner-Autodeploy/README.md

 # CircleCI-Runner-Autodeploy

+# NOTES: I'm no longer maintaining this as i've moved to Jenkins instead coz theres an issue with circleci if you're building multiple projects at the same time (/tmp permission error)

 This script is for my personal use, therefore I've only added support for Ubuntu/Debian.
 If you want CentOS/RHEL, let me know and I'll add it.
 Alternatively, you can add it yourself and make a PR.

 ## What is this for?